iccaka/RAG-POC/README.md

 # RAG-POC

-*A simge RAG proof of concept project*
+*A simple RAG proof of concept project*

 ## Getting started